jarihte/stablethread/README.md

 ## StableThread

-StableThead is a Solana Pay platform for QR generation and real-time notifications written in Next.js in TypeScript.
+StableThead is a Solana Pay platform for QR generation and real-time notifications.

 This project demonstrates the usage of:
 * Solana Pay QR Codes using the Solana Pay library